 So I’ve come up with a new theory: The Half Hour Theory.
 I love it because it’s actually pretty easy to integrate into your life.
 How to Ace Your Finals Without Studying.
 I’ve never been that keen on studying before an exam.

 I rarely study for more than a half hour, even for big final exams worth more than half my grade.
 When I do study, I usually just skim over the material and do a few practice questions.
 For some of my math classes I have yet to do a single practice question for homework.
 Most people study by cramming in as much information before walking into the test room, whereas I consider studying to be no more than a light stretch before running.
 Mind - Research Upends Traditional Thinking on Study Habits.
 Buzzword: Micro-learning.
 I was introduced recently to a new buzz word making its way across the learning & development industry: Micro-learning.

 However, there is some controversy regarding this point.
 If we always reward a child with praise after a task is completed, then the child comes to expect it.
 However, if praise is not forthcoming, then its absence may be interpreted by the child as failure.
 Top 10 skills children learn from the arts.
 Nassim N. Taleb Home & Professional Page.
 Taxonomy of the Logical Fallacies.
 Thou shalt not commit logical fallacies.
 Crap detection, Evaluate.
 Critical thinking web.
-We have over 100 online tutorials on different aspects of thinking skills.
+The Critical Thinker Academy.

 Learning resources.
 Advice and resources on the subject of critical thinking.

 Creativity: Divergent, Convergent, Abrasive, Etc. Divergent thinking – more than a mere tool – is a technique very commonly used on creative activities because it allows us to expand our brains a little bit, by looking for new opportunities and ways of getting things done.